lazyvar/mack.travel/content/posts/für-elise.md

 The book I read and finished is called "Pachinko".
 It was a good read; I enjoyed it.
 I tore through it and now I need another book.

 When daylight finally came around I poked my head outside and saw that the rain had stopped.
 I took a walk to old city and did some sightseeing.
 There are many small streets and alleyways and surprisingly a plethora of cannabis shops.
-I didn't think weed was legal in The Kingdom, but if I feel like I'm walking around Amsterdam again.
+I didn't think weed was legal in The Kingdom, but I feel like I'm walking around Amsterdam again.

 I took a couple of street photos using the X-T30 II and I am happy with the results and happy I bought, brought, and am using the camera here and now.
 I was worried about the quality as it can sometimes take blurry photos if you are not careful.
 It's not a bother to bring around and it fits nicely in my shoulder bag.
 All the visitors here I've seen have either a shoulder bag or a fanny pack.
 How very hip.